 \subsubsection{Data Augmentation}

 In previous SceneSense implementations \cite{reed2024scenesense,reed2024online}, the primary area for prediction was centered around the robot.
 In this paradigm, the SceneSense training data was collected as local occupancy data collected around the robot.
-However this training approach struggles to capture the variety of poses possible when doing occupancy predictions at the frontier.
-The graph based planner where poses are selected can be much closer to structures like walls, and at a wider variety of rotation poses.
-To account for this, we augment the training data to closer mimic that of the graph based poses.
-For each pose we generate 10 noisy pose samples where noise is added from a uniform distribution of $[-1,1]$ in the x,y direction and $[0, 2\pi]$ in the rotational plane.
+However, this training approach struggles to capture the variety of poses possible when doing occupancy predictions at the frontier.
+The graph-based planner, where poses are selected, can be much closer to structures like walls, and at a wider variety of rotation poses.
+To account for this, we augment the training data to more closely approximate that of the graph based poses.
+For each pose we generate 10 noisy pose samples where noise is added from a uniform distribution of $[-1,1]$ meters in the x,y direction and $[0, 2\pi]$ in the rotational plane.
 This modification increases the training set by 10$x$ but yields much more consistent results at inference time when performing occupancy prediction around frontier nodes in the graph.